Roly5573/Advice-Project/README.md

 # Deployment
 ## The Project was deployed as follows:

-- Signed in to Git Hub and opened the [Advice-Project Repository](https://github.com/Roly5573/Advice-Project)
+- Signed in to Git Hub and opened my [Advice-Project Repository](https://github.com/Roly5573/Advice-Project)
 - Selected Settings and navigated to Pages under the Code and Automation menu.
 - Under the Build and Deployment menu, Deploy from a branch was chosen from the Source dropdown.
 - My Branch called main was selected, along with the root of the repository, and saved.